Welcome to Dirty Sexy History!

-When Jessica Cale isn’t writing posts about poison and venereal disease, she writes heavily-researched historical romance full of sex workers, highwaymen, and all the good stuff mentioned above.
+When Jessica Cale isn’t writing posts about poison and venereal disease, she writes historical romance full of sex workers, highwaymen, and all the good stuff mentioned above.
 She holds a BA (Hons) in Ancient and Medieval History and an MFA in Creative and Media Writing from Swansea University and has contributed to BBC History, History Vault, The Guardian, Subtext, Plugged In, and The Libertine, among others.
-She is an occasional TV historian and will appear in Netflix’s Lost Pirate Kingdom in 2020.
+She is an occasional TV historian and appears in Netflix’s The Lost Pirate Kingdom, streaming now.